Harry J. Lipkin: Biography

 Lipkin was born in New York, New York, United States and attended high school in Rochester, New York.
 He studied electrical technology at Cornell University, also attending physics courses by Hans Bethe and Bruno Rossi, and graduated in 1942.
-During the Second World War he worked as an engineer at the Massachusetts Institute of Technology Radiation Laboratory, developing a radar receiver.
+During the Second World War he worked as an engineer at the MIT Radiation Laboratory, developing a radar receiver.
 In 1950 he was awarded a doctoral degree from Princeton University, where he studied under David Bohm.
 Lipkin described his experiments as the first to show that positrons could be described by the Dirac equation.

 In 1950 Lipkin emigrated to Israel with his wife Malka, partly to become involved with the Kibbutz movement.
 Instead of agricultural work, the Israeli government assigned him to spend a year at CEA Saclay, a French Atomic Energy Commission facility, to acquire knowledge to support the planned opening of Israel's first nuclear reactor at Dimona.
 In 1954 he returned to work in Israel, establishing the country's first course in nuclear physics at the Weizmann Institute of Science in Rehovot.
 Between 1956 and 1958 he served as an advisor to the United Nations Atomic Energy Commission.
 In later years he worked frequently with the Argonne National Laboratory in the United States.
 In 2007 Lipkin was working at the Weizmann Institute and at the Sackler Institute of Tel Aviv University.